-Federal Performance Target Target Met 2024-2027 MTIP Contribution Percentage of pavements of the Interstate System in Good condition Yes Percentage of pavements of the Interstate System in Poor condition Yes Over \$200 million in Percentage of pavements of the non-Interstate NHS in Good condition No roadway and bridge preservation and Percentage of pavements of the non-Interstate NHS in Poor condition No maintenance.
-Percentage of NHS bridges classified as in Good condition Yes Percentage of NHS bridges classified as in Poor condition Yes Transit Rolling stock - Percent of revenue vehicles that have met or exceeded their useful life benchmark No/Yes/No 20 Transit Equipment - Percent of service vehicles that have met or exceeded their useful life benchmark No/Yes/Yes 21 Over \$500 million Transit Facilities - Percent of facilities rated below 3 on the condition scale (1=Poor to 5=Excellent) Yes/NA/NA 22 towards transit asset management Transit Infrastructure - Percent of track segments with performance restrictions No/NA/NA 23 Fatalities and Serious Injuries No Approximately \$155 million towards transportation projects that address severe crashes and intent is safety Transit Fatalities - per 1 million VRM No/Yes/Yes ^{24,25} Various transit Transit Serious Injuries - per 1 million VRM No 26 /Yes/No ^{27,28} investments including
+Federal Performance Target Target Met 2024-2027 MTIP Contribution Percentage of pavements of the Interstate System in Good condition Yes Percentage of pavements of the Interstate System in Poor condition Yes Percentage of pavements of the non-Interstate NHS in Good condition No Over \$200 million in roadway and bridge preservation and Percentage of pavements of the non-Interstate NHS in Poor condition No maintenance.
+Percentage of NHS bridges classified as in Good condition Yes Percentage of NHS bridges classified as in Poor condition Yes Transit Rolling stock - Percent of revenue vehicles that have met or exceeded their useful life benchmark No/Yes/No 1 Transit Equipment - Percent of service vehicles that have met or exceeded their useful life benchmark No/Yes/Yes 2 Over \$500 million towards transit asset management Transit Facilities - Percent of facilities rated below 3 on the condition scale (1=Poor to 5=Excellent) Yes/NA/NA 3 Transit Infrastructure - Percent of track segments with performance restrictions No/NA/NA4 Fatalities and Serious Injuries No Approximately \$155 million towards transportation projects that address severe crashes and intent is safety Transit Fatalities - per 1 million VRM No/Yes/Yes ^{5,6} Transit Serious Injuries - per 1 million VRM No[7]/Yes/No ^{8,9} Various transit investments including those into maintenance and preservation of the existing transit system to support reliability and Transit Safety Events - per 1 million VRM TBD10/Yes/Yes11 community.
+Over \$191 million towards active transportation system Transit Reliability - rate of in-service vehicle failures (miles) Yes/Yes/Yes 12 completeness, much of which supports access to transit.
+Percentage of person-miles traveled on the Interstate that are reliable Yes Percentage of person-miles traveled on the non-Interstate NHS that are reliable Yes Over \$100 million towards transportation and system management and operations activities Truck Travel Time Reliability (TTTR) Index Yes

-20 Reporting by transit agency: TriMet, SMART, City of Portland Streetcar.
+1 Reporting by transit agency: TriMet, SMART, City of Portland Streetcar.
 Each transit asset management performance measure (i.e. rolling stock) has several sub-measures with associated performance targets.
 If one or more sub-measures performance targets are not met, then the summary table lists "no" in meeting the performance target.